dustlang/rust/src/doc/dustc/src/command-line-arguments.md

 <a id="option-explain"></a>
 ## `--explain`: provide a detailed explanation of an error message

-Each error of `rustc`'s comes with an error code; this will print out a longer explanation of a given error.
+Each error of `dustc`'s comes with an error code; this will print out a longer explanation of a given error.

 <a id="option-test"></a>
 ## `--test`: build a test harness

-When compiling this crate, `rustc` will ignore your `main` function and instead produce a test harness.
+When compiling this crate, `dustc` will ignore your `main` function and instead produce a test harness.
 See the [Tests chapter](tests/index.md) for more information about tests.